Administrative Procedure 317

-- Since these students can still pose a risk, the Coordinator of Counselling shall be consulted.
+- Since these students can still pose a risk, the Coordinator of Counselling or Superintendent designate shall be consulted.

-- The principal and the Coordinator of Counselling shall determine police involvement.
-(Some of these students may benefit from police involvement as a way to provide a “teaching moment” for the child.)
+- The principal and the Coordinator of Counselling or Superintendent designate shall determine police involvement.

-- The notification of a completed Violent Threat/Risk Assessment will be placed in the student record portfolio.
+- The notification of a completed threat assessment will be placed in the student record portfolio.

 - Section 264.1(1), Criminal Code of Canada